livinghuang/sq001/README.md

 3. Install necessary drivers and libraries as instructed.
 4. Explore and experiment with sample projects.

+## Peripheral

+SQ001 offers robust peripheral support to assist users in completing their tasks efficiently.
+We have already introduced the initial peripheral board, SQS001, at the project's outset.
+Additionally, we are committed to continually developing the following target peripherals.

+1. SQS001: This board integrates HDC1080 and BMP280 sensors, providing humidity, temperature, and air pressure measurements in a single package.
+2. SQS1080: Designed specifically for humidity and temperature measurements, this peripheral incorporates the HDC1080 sensor.
+3. SQS280: This peripheral focuses on air pressure and temperature measurements, utilizing the BMP280 sensor.
+Note that temperature readings are derived from the internal temperature sensor of the BMP280 chip.
+4. SQS6050: Equipped with the MPU6050 sensor, this peripheral enables acceleration sensing capabilities.
+5. SQC485: This peripheral employs an RS485 to UART chip for communication purposes.
+6. SQCNBIOT: Designed for NBIOT connectivity, this peripheral uses a UART module to facilitate communication.
+7. SQC4G: Featuring a 4G module, this peripheral utilizes a UART module for communication tasks.
+8. SQSH001: This peripheral serves as a versatile housing, accommodating SMA Antennas, IPEX1 Antennas, Li-ion Batteries, and USB connectors.

+We are dedicated to expanding our range of peripherals to cater to a wide range of applications and user needs.

 ## Community Engagement and Support

 We encourage community contributions and offer support through various channels: